The day before I was out on my weekly expedition, exploring the Sahara desert (see O’ Shine! I have been there.)

 “Yes, that is just your torchlight reflecting off the water beads.
 Not everything is magic.
 Now come on lets go.
 The unicorns are in the north.”

-To cut the story short; after three nights worth of travelling, surviving on scorpion meat, a century worth of gossiping with my friends; the nymphs and arguing endlessly with m over the color of unicorn poop, we finally reached the northern oasis where the party was still in full swing.
+To cut the story short, after three nights worth of travelling, surviving on scorpion meat, a century worth of gossip with my friends – the nymphs – and arguing endlessly with M over the color of unicorn poop, we finally reached the northern oasis where the party was still in full swing.

 Picking up our bucket we were almost through the desert when a giant troll suddenly materialized before us.
 He glared at me, then at my precious bucket and was about to attack.

-But survival instincts soon kicked in and I pushed m in front me and ran away as fast as I could.
+Survival instincts soon kicked in and I pushed M in front me and ran away as fast as I could.

 He called yesterday to tell that he was still fighting and it will probably take a few days for him to like this post.
-Don’t blame me; he had volunteered to go with me.
+Don’t blame me, he had volunteered to go along.